Background pattern

 Pregnancy

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medicine.
-Normally, your doctor will recommend that you stop taking Losartán Sandoz before becoming pregnant or as soon as you know you are pregnant and advise you to take another medicine different from Losartan Sandoz.
-Losartan is not recommended at the beginning of pregnancy, and it should not be taken if you are more than three months pregnant, as it may cause serious harm to your child if used after the third month of pregnancy.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
+Normally, your doctor will advise you to stop taking Losartan Sandoz before you become pregnant or as soon as you know you are pregnant and will advise you to take a different medicine instead of Losartan Sandoz.
+Losartan Sandoz is not recommended during the first trimester of pregnancy, and it must not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby if used after the third month of pregnancy.

 Breastfeeding

-Inform your doctor if you are breastfeeding or plan to start breastfeeding.
-Losartan is not recommended for breastfeeding mothers, and your doctor may choose another treatment for you if you want to breastfeed, especially if your baby is a newborn or premature.
+Tell your doctor if you are breastfeeding or about to start breastfeeding.
+Losartan is not recommended for breastfeeding mothers, and your doctor may choose a different treatment for you if you want to breastfeed.
+Especially if your baby is a newborn or was born prematurely.

 It is unlikely that Losartan Sandoz will affect your ability to drive or use machines.
-However, as many medicines used to treat high blood pressure, losartan may cause dizziness or drowsiness in some people.
-If you experience dizziness or drowsiness, consult your doctor before engaging in these activities.
+However, as with many medicines used to treat high blood pressure, losartan may cause dizziness or drowsiness in some people.
+If you experience dizziness or drowsiness, talk to your doctor before performing these activities.

 This medicine contains less than 23 mg of sodium (1 mmol) per tablet; this is essentially “sodium-free”.